esl/jekyll-codesync-global/_posts/blog-posts/2018-11-15-life-of-a-distributed-graph-database-query.md

 ---
 title: Life of a distributed graph database query
-abstract: Graph databases require a different approach to query language design.
+abstract: "Graph databases require a different approach to query language design.
 This is a complex problem in itself.
 On top of that, we would like to support querying a distributed graph database.
 This talk describes the life of a query in Memgraph.
-Follow the process from reading a query as a character string, through planning query operations for distributed execution and finally to the execution itself.
+Follow the process from reading a query as a character string, through planning query operations for distributed execution and finally to the execution itself."
 speaker_id: teon-banek
 type: video
 youtube_id: _cVTKRh64oY